 - Asian heritage (selected by children’s and young adult author Greg Leitich Smith, who is Japanese-German American), including anthologies, heritage resources, Chinese heritage books, Japanese heritage books, and Korean heritage books.

-- interracial families, relationships and identity (interracial romance, identity, transracial adoption, and related resources), including picture books, novels and nonfiction.
+- interracial and bicultural families, relationships and identity (interracial romance, identity, transracial adoption, and related resources), including picture books, novels and nonfiction.

 - Native (North) American Indian/First Nations/Indigenous (contemporary and historical titles, books by Native authors and illustrators, teacher/librarian resources)